Prospects for constraining interacting dark energy cosmology with gravitational-wave bright sirens detected by future SKA-era pulsar timing arrays: Conclusion

-\acknowledgments{} We thank Yue Shao for helpful discussions.
-DZH is supported by the Talent Introduction Program of Chongqing University of Posts and Telecommunications (grant No. E012A2021209).
-YZ is supported by National Natural Science Foundation of China under Grant No.11905023, CQ CSTC under grant cstc2020jcyj-msxmX0810 and cstc2020jcyj-msxmX0555.
+We thank Yue Shao for helpful discussions.
+Dong-Ze He is supported by the Talent Introduction Program of Chongqing University of Posts and Telecommunications (grant No. E012A2021209), the Youth Science and technology research project of Chongqing Education Committee (Grant No. KJQN202300609).
+Ling-Feng Wang is supported by the National Natural Science Foundation of China (Grant No.12305058), and the Natural Science Foundation of Hainan Province of China (Grant No.424QN215).
+Hai-Li Li is supported by the National Natural Science Foundation of China (Grant No.12305068), and the Natural Science Foundation of Liaoning Province of China (Grant No.2023-BSBA-229).
+Yi Zhang is supported by the National Natural Science Foundation of China (Grant No.12275037), and the CQ CSTC (Grant Nos. cstc2020jcyj-msxmX0810 and cstc2020jcyj-msxmX0555).